davidha99/secret_santa/README.md

 ## Initial Installations

-Make sure you have Ruby and Ruby on Rails in your machine.
+Make sure you have Ruby, Ruby on Rails and Postgres in your machine.
 Here are some great resources by [The Odin Project](https://www.theodinproject.com/) to get you started:

 - [Installing Ruby](https://www.theodinproject.com/lessons/ruby-installing-ruby)
 - Install Rails by following steps 1.1 and 1.2 in [your first Rails app](https://www.theodinproject.com/lessons/ruby-on-rails-installing-rails#your-first-rails-app)